 The Uncirculated (bullion) silver 10-Yuan coins feature a panda reclined in the canopy of a bamboo tree and eating a branch.
-The denominational inscription 10元 is nestled near the center-right of the design between the rim and the underside of a branch.
-Atop the reverse is the inscription .999 1oz Ag, which represents the coin’s one-ounce .999-fine silver composition, using the elemental symbol “Ag” (short for Argentum, or “silver” in Latin) to indicate the silver content.
+The denominational inscription 10元 (10 yuan) is nestled near the center-right of the design between the rim and the underside of a branch.
+Atop the reverse is the inscription .999 1oz Ag, which represents the coin’s one-ounce .999-fine silver composition, using the chemical symbol “Ag” (short for Argentum, or “silver” in Latin) to indicate the silver content.

 The edge of the 1995 10-yuan 1oz silver Proof Panda coin is reeded.